kristodev-tech/DeepCoder-Ai-Chat-UI-Info/intro.md

 ## 💼 Purchase & Download

-The **source code is not public** but is available for purchase fo different license tiers.
+The **source code is not public** but is available for purchase for different license tiers.
 Buyers will receive:

 - Full access to the private GitHub repository.
 - Ongoing updates and bug fixes.